 - Write the heading of the topic, your name, and AUC ID on a blank paper

-- Handwrite the topic under the title making sure that your posture allows the camera to monitor you as you write.
+- Handwrite the topic under the title, making sure that your posture allows the camera to monitor you as you write

-- Make sure to click submit.
+- Make sure to click Submit the assignment

 Section 1: Vocabulary and Structure (25%)